- 2.04k views

 With around 3000 miles of coastline it should come as little surprise that Chile boasts some excellent beaches.
 Golden sand is a staple in this notably thin country and it’s perfect for nestling down with a good book and catching some rays.
 What’s better is that these beautiful Chilean beaches are usually rested in equally charming towns, that add character as well as comfort to them.
+You don't want to miss them on your next Chile trip!
 Here are what we think are the best beaches in Chile (in no particular order), along with the respective beach towns.

 If you like the finer things in life then you may well find yourself in Viña del Mar regardless of whether you want to go to the beach or not.
 This gorgeous city is just a few miles away from the much grittier Valparaiso but it is a world apart in terms of style.